strata-io/strata-service-extension-examples/amazon-verfied-permissions/README.md

 Testing your user flow ensures that Maverics is working as expected and has passed through the correct headers.
 You can test your user flow by logging into the Sonar app.

 1. Open a browser window to access the Sonar app at https://localhost
-2. Login as aadkins@sonar-systems.com with the password `password`.
+2. Login your test user username and password
 3. This user should be denied.
 4. Go to the Amazon Verified Permissions policy page and change the policy from `forbid` to `permit` and save the policy.
 5. Open a new browser window and repeat steps 1 and 2.